auth0-lab/auth0-ai-js/packages/ai-vercel/README.md

 });
 ```

-Then use the `withTokenForConnection` to wrap the tool and use `getAccessTokenForConnection` from the SDK to get the access token.
+Then use the `withTokenForGoogleConnection` to wrap the tool and use `getAccessTokenForConnection` from the SDK to get the access token.

 ```javascript
 import {